-- · declaring a state of emergency in Manitoba; - issuing public health orders to: - limit public gathering to less than 10 people including places of worship, family event, wedding and funerals; - require retailers to ensure separation of two metres between patrons in their facility; - limit hospitality premises such as restaurants or theatres to 50 people or 50 per cent of capacity (whichever is less); - immediate closures of bingo and gaming centres, as well as wellness centres such as gyms and fitness centres; and - recommending cancellation of domestic or international travel. - suspending services at licensed child-care centres effective at end-of-day March 20 to April 10; - working to create dedicated child-care options for front-line and essential service staff; - suspending classes in Manitoba kindergarten to Grade 12 schools effective March 23 to April 10; - closing casinos; - recommending the immediate suspension of visitors in long-term care facilities across Manitoba with exceptions for compassionate reasons; - visitor access at all Manitoba hospitals has been suspended, with exceptions for compassionate reasons made on a case-by-case basis; - for labour and delivery as well as pediatric patients, one visitor is allowed, with stringent screening in place; - suspending elective (non-urgent) surgical procedures; - postponing surgeries for patients who are particularly vulnerable to COVID-19 and patients will be contacted directly if their surgery is affected; - postponing non-essential and routine diagnostic testing including laboratory, imaging and non-invasive cardiac services;
+- · declaring a state of emergency in Manitoba; - issuing public health orders to: - limit public gathering to less than 10 people including places of worship, family event, wedding and funerals; - require retailers to ensure separation of two metres between patrons in their facility; - limit hospitality premises such as restaurants or theatres to 50 people or 50 per cent of capacity (whichever is less); - immediate closures of bingo and gaming centres, as well as wellness centres such as gyms and fitness centres; and - recommending cancellation of domestic or international travel. - suspending services at licensed child-care centres effective at end-of-day March 20 to April 12; - working to create dedicated child-care options for front-line and essential service staff; - suspending classes in Manitoba kindergarten to Grade 12 schools for the remainder of the school year unless public health officials advise they may resume; - closing casinos; - recommending the immediate suspension of visitors in long-term care facilities across Manitoba with exceptions for compassionate reasons; - suspending in-person visits at all Manitoba correctional facilities, with increased access to phone calls; - greater access to evening and weekend bail hearings as well as increased use of telephone court hearings; - staff screening at hospitals and long-term care facilities before every shift with additional screening possible if they leave the facility during their shift; - visitor access at all Manitoba hospitals has been suspended, with exceptions for compassionate reasons made on a case-by-case basis; - for labour and delivery as well as pediatric patients, one visitor is allowed, with stringent screening in place;

-- suspending BreastCheck breast cancer screening services at CancerCare Manitoba for at least two weeks effective March 19; - suspending adult day programs and similar programming located within long-term care or personal care facilities; - suspending congregate meal services for Support Services to Seniors program; - developing virtual visit and virtual care psychotherapy options to supplement traditional models of care including video-conferencing options; - suspending day programs through Community Living disABILITY Services for adults with intellectual disabilities, with exceptions for exceptional cases; - limiting prescription refills to 30 days to ensure consistent supply of medications; - deferring increases in Manitoba Pharmacare deductible rates scheduled for April 1; - asking Employment and Income Assistance (EIA) clients to contact staff through the call centre whenever possible to follow public health recommendations on public distancing; - cancelling all planned interpreter-led events and closing interpretive centres until further notice in Manitoba parks; - developing a new self-assessment tool, which is now online to help Manitobans determine whether they need to call Health Links-Info Santé to get a referral for testing or to selfisolate; - implementing community screening locations in Winnipeg and rural Manitoba where people can be screened and tested for COVID-19 after a referral from Health Links-Info Santé; - · providing advice on social distancing measures for Manitobans; and - postponing non-urgent eviction hearings at the Residential Tenancies Branch, and suspending any rent increases scheduled to take effect April 1 or later.
+- suspending elective (non-urgent) surgical procedures; - postponing surgeries for patients who are particularly vulnerable to COVID-19 and patients will be contacted directly if their surgery is affected; - postponing non-essential and routine diagnostic testing including laboratory, imaging and non-invasive cardiac services; - suspending BreastCheck breast cancer screening services at CancerCare Manitoba for at least two weeks effective March 19; - suspending adult day programs and similar programming located within long-term care or personal care facilities; - suspending congregate meal services for Support Services to Seniors program; - developing virtual visit and virtual care psychotherapy options to supplement traditional models of care including video-conferencing options; - suspending day programs through Community Living disABILITY Services for adults with intellectual disabilities, with exceptions for exceptional cases; - limiting prescription refills to 30 days to ensure consistent supply of medications; - deferring increases in Manitoba Pharmacare deductible rates scheduled for April 1; - asking Employment and Income Assistance (EIA) clients to contact staff through the call centre whenever possible to follow public health recommendations on public distancing; - cancelling all planned interpreter-led events and closing interpretive centres until further notice in Manitoba parks; - developing a new self-assessment tool, which is now online to help Manitobans determine whether they need to call Health Links-Info Santé to get a referral for testing or to selfisolate; - implementing community screening locations in Winnipeg and rural Manitoba where people can be screened and tested for COVID-19 after a referral from Health Links-Info Santé; - providing advice on social distancing measures for Manitobans; and - postponing non-urgent eviction hearings at the Residential Tenancies Branch, and suspending any rent increases scheduled to take effect April 1 or later.